peevees/Batch-Processing_rhubarb-lip-sync/README.md

 put .wav files inside wavfiles folder run script

-when script is done all txt files will be inside finished folder
+when script is done all txt files will be inside finished folder, they will have windows line endings.